dddrrreee/cs140e-23win/labs/README.md

 lot more prose on each topic.
 There is a pointer to where we currently
 are: the labs after this point can still see significant revisions.

+  - Labs usually have some [crash-course notes](../notes/README.md) about key concepts --- you must read these before the lab or you'll be lost.
+    We also suggest re-reading some number of labs later after the concepts have sat for a bit so you get a deeper view.
+Note summary (so far):

 A note on lab structure:

   - The labs are deliberately *not* organized as a